wustep/wustep/README.md

 ## Stephen Wu

 - 😄 Pronouns: (he/him/his)
-- 🧑‍💻 Work: I'm a software engineer on [Notion](notion.so)'s Collections team!
+- 🧑‍💻 Work: I'm a software engineer on [Notion](notion.so)'s Databases team!

 Find me at:
 - 💼 [linkedin.com/in/wustep](https://linkedin.com/in/wustep)